TeamDevEx/copy-sonar-slack/README.md

 ## How to use this action? :compass:

 ### Inputs :inbox_tray:
 - `slackToken`: A token to allow the use of your Slack Bot.
-This input should be a action secret in your repository (referenced as `${{ secrets.SLACK-BOT-TOKEN-NAME }}`).
+You can use the global SonarQube Slack Bot token referenced as `${{ secrets.SONARQUBE_SLACKBOT_TOKEN }}`.
-- `channelID`: ID of the Slack channel to post the SonarQube Quality Gate results to.
+- `channelID`: ID of the private Slack channel to post the SonarQube Quality Gate results to.
+You will also need to invite the SonarQube Slack Bot to this private channel by mentioning @SonarQube Bot.

 ### Outputs :outbox_tray:
 - `slack-msg-payload`: A Slack message object (formatted using the slack-block-builder package) containing the results of the Quality Gate.